veenayagam/breast-cancer-wisconsin/README.md

 ## 3. Methodology
 ### 3.1.
 Data Pipeline
 The data is first loaded and pre-processed by removing null values and remove unwanted features.
 Then the data undergoes one-hot encoding for labels.
-The data split into train size of 70% and validation size of 30% respectively.
-The validation data is then further split into two portions which consist of test data with a size of validation data of 80% and test data of 20%.
+The data is split into train-validation-test sets, with a ratio of 60:20:20.

 ### 3.2.
 Model Pipeline
 Feedforward neural network is used for this classification problem.
 There are some regularizations have been added to overcome overfitting.
 The figure below shows the structure of the model.